shirazkn/autonomous-atc/README.md

 - **Network Switching** : Developed by Deepmind and subsequently incorporated into Tensorflow, actions are taken based on one network, while the target Q-function is stored in another network that's kept frozen for T iterations.
 At the Tth iteration, both networks are synchronized.
 This solves the problem of having to 'chase a moving target'.
 This method is compatible with multi-step learning methods.

-Some specific DQN frameworks, with their drawbacks, are :
-- CMAC-based Q-Learning: Does not fulfil *Action Selection* criteria
-- Q-AHC: Does not fulfil *Generalization* requirements
-- Q-Kohonen, Q-Radial: Piecewise constant actions